 - Richard Cordray, first Director of the Consumer Financial Protection Bureau (CFPB) and former Ohio Attorney General

 Senior Fellows in Residence at the Rappaport Center for Law and Public Policy are mid-career professionals in various disciplines who are deeply engaged at the highest level of research and practice regarding current issues of law and public policy.
 They may come from government, the judiciary, academia, or the nonprofit sector.

-The Senior Fellows will be in residence for one week at Boston College Law School.
-During their residency, Senior Fellows will teach a seminar, deliver a public lecture, and engage with the BC and Rappaport communities.
+The Senior Fellows will be in residence for three days at Boston College Law School.
+During their residency, Senior Fellows will teach in the law and public policy seminar, deliver a public lecture, and engage with the BC and Rappaport communities.

 - Brittny Saunders, Deputy Commissioner for Strategic Initiatives at the New York City Human Rights Commission and former interim counsel for Mayor Bill de Blasio (September 23-27, 2019)

 - Zephyr Teachout, Law Professor, author, activist, and a former candidate for New York Attorney General and Governor (October 28-November 1, 2019)